-The purpose of internal audit is to assess the scope and sufficiency of the internal control of POP Mortgage Bank's operational organisation and to monitor and assess the functionality of risk management systems.
-Internal audit reports its observations primarily to POP Mortgage Bank's Board of Directors.
-After audits, the bank's Board of Directors discusses the summaries prepared as a result of the internal audit.
+The purpose of internal audit is to assess the scope and sufficiency of the internal control of the Bank's operational organisation and to monitor and assess the functionality of risk management systems.
+Internal audit reports its observations primarily to the Bank's Board of Directors.
+After audits, POP Mortgage Bank's Board of Directors discusses the summaries prepared as a result of the internal audit.
 Internal Audit reports of its activity and observations regularly to central institution's Supervisory Board, central institution's Board and CEO.